 - Little or no technical knowledge regarding fire, flood, earthquake, etc. safety codes

 - Lack of a building regulatory authority to enforce a rigid framework of safety

 - Weak or non-existent safety mechanisms in architectural design & development

 As a result, global brands were clear on the below standard safety and a flawed system in Bangladesh.
 It was upon the individual brands to either invest and fix the situation or stop their operations in the country.

 The National Initiative – The Accord

-Due to recent incidents surrounding issues such as building architectural safety, fire and hazard safety and natural disaster measures, an agreement known as “The Accord” came into effect in May 2013.
+Due to recent incidents surrounding issues such as building architectural safety, fire and hazard safety, and natural disaster measures, an agreement is known as “The Accord” came into effect in May 2013.

-The Accord represented a legal agreement between global brands regarding Fire and Building Safety in Bangladesh in order for the nation to continue its retail manufacture garments industry.
-Presently, it is signed by over 220 global brands, retailers and trade unions.
+The Accord represented a legal agreement between global brands regarding Fire and Building Safety in Bangladesh in order for the nation to continue its retail manufacturing garments industry.
+Presently, it is signed by over 220 global brands, retailers, and trade unions.

 The agreement aims to ensure that Bangladeshi garments workers would not have to go to work fearing for their lives due to fire, building collapses or other disastrous incidents, which can be prevented with proper safety measures in place.
 Overall, this was targeted at achieving a safe and healthy building safety guideline in Bangladesh.